 Oct 20, 2022: Replaced the Samsung Odyssey Neo G7 with the Gigabyte AORUS FO48U because it's much better for HDR; added the Gigabyte AORUS FV43U as the 'Best Upper Mid-Range' and renamed the Gigabyte as the 'Best Mid-Range'.
 Removed the Dell U2723QE and the Samsung Smart Monitor M8 because they aren't among the best for HDR; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best 4k monitors that support HDR.
-They are adapted to be valid for most people.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Our recommendations are based on what we think are the best HDR monitors that support 4k.
+They're adapted to be valid for most people.
+Rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer the make your own decision, here is the list of all of our 4k HDR monitors.
+If you would prefer the make your own decision, here is the list of all of our 4k monitors that have HDR10 support.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.